Sanjiin Bayar: Prime Minister of Mongolia (2007–2009)

 He began his career as prime minister with verbal attacks (speech at his appointment) against Tsakhiagiin Elbegdorj and the nationalisation of the 15% share of Mongolian companies in the Tavantolgoi mine, making it a 100% public venture, thus inducing enthusiasm of Russian companies in the large coal deposit.
 Most of the members of a three-party coalition government, led by Bayar and dominated by the MPRP, were approved by the State Great Khural on 5 December 2007; the government included Bayar's predecessor, Miyeegombyn Enkhbold, as Deputy Prime Minister.
 This government was planned to serve until the June 2008 parliamentary election.

-On 11 September 2008, following the MPRP's victory in the June election, Bayar was elected as the new Prime Minister of the coalition government between the MPRP and DP.
-Under his leadership, the Government of Mongolia finally signed an investment agreement to mine the Oyu Tolgoi copper deposit.
-The deal was later revealed that in fact it was in favor of the investors.
-According to some sources, after his resignation he moved to the US and bought several properties on his daughter and relatives names.
-Later it was found that he has several offshore accounts.
-It is believed that he still has influences on MPP which is confirmed by a leaked video footage in which he gives advice to Miyeegombyn Enkhbold, the official head of the party, for his presidential election speech preparation.

 2008 state of emergency

-On 1 July 2008, Nambaryn Enkhbayar, then-President of Mongolia announced a state of emergency in the midnight after the riot was over.
-During the riots, the police chased civilians and shot four civilians to death from their backs and severely injured a dozen of civilians to life disability in streets different from demonstration or riot location.
-Also the police arrested approximately 1000 people in street or from random locations whether connected to the riot or not and imprisoned them including children and women without legal advocacy and inhumanely and degradingly treated them with torture involved as they claimed and later released some of them and sentenced some of them.
-Victims, and their families, civil societies claim the responsibility to President Enkhbayar who announced the state of emergency in the middle of night – uncustomary hour of announcing state of emergency and shooting civilians without weapons in streets by chasing them and shooting them from their backs in random locations.
+On 1 July 2008, peaceful protests against election fraud turned into a riot, the first-ever to happen in Mongolia.
+During the riots, the police chased civilians and shot four civilians to death from their backs and severely injured a dozen of civilians in streets different from demonstration or riot location.
+Nambaryn Enkhbayar, then-President of Mongolia, announced the country's first state of emergency in the midnight after the riot calmed.
+Subsequently, the police arrested approximately 1000 people in street or from random locations and imprisoned them.
+The arrests included children and women without legal advocacy.
+It is alleged that the police used inhumane methods on the arrested individuals.
+Victims, and their families, and civil societies claim the responsibility to President Enkhbayar who announced the state of emergency in the middle of night – an uncustomary hour of announcing state of emergency.
 A wounded teenager to lifelong disability and witnesses confirmed that they were shot by the police.

-The police is the state enforcement agency under the government, thus President Nambaryn Enkhbayar, Prime Minister Sanjiin Bayar and Minister of Justice Tsendiin Mönkh-Orgil have been blamed by the victims, their families, and civil societies for the deaths.
+The National Police Agency is the state enforcement agency of the government, thus President Nambaryn Enkhbayar, Prime Minister Sanjiin Bayar and Minister of Justice Tsendiin Mönkh-Orgil have been blamed by the victims, their families, and civil societies for the deaths.